rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/06-deploying-dev.rst

 Ok so now we have our inventory let use the same role to build the same website as last time but in a container.
 We are going to build a playbook that leverages the role that we previous created.

 Let modify the main playbook inside the role from site A.  This is going to give us the flexibility of using the same Ansible code to deploy the same content.
-Notice that we have added tags, read more about Ansible tags `here <https://docs.ansible.com/ansible/latest/user_guide/playbooks_tags.html/>`__
+Notice the newly added :ansible_docs:`playbook tags<user_guide/playbooks_tags.html>`.

-Modify our Apache Role
+Modify your Apache Role
 `````````````````````

 .. parsed-literal::